Ten Things You Can Do in Your Home to Reduce Stress

 #4 Practice Mindfulness

 Additionally, practicing mindfulness techniques, such as deep breathing or meditation, can help alleviate tension and promote a greater sense of inner calm.
-Establishing healthy routines, such as regular exercise, nutritious meals, and sufficient sleep, can also contribute to stress reduction.
+Healthy routines, such as regular exercise, nutritious meals, and sufficient sleep, can also reduce stress.

-As you know, we transformed our Carriage House from a storage space to a weight room and it has been wonderful.
+As you know, we transformed our Carriage House from a storage space to a weight room, which has been fantastic.
 The area is so light and open that I WANT to work out every day.
 Who knew?

 Set aside time each day for mindfulness activities such as meditation, deep breathing exercises, or yoga.
 These practices can help calm the mind and reduce stress.